magento/architecture/design-documents/service-isolation/caching-layer.md

  - Pros:
    - scalable, adheres to 12-factor principles
    - externalize application state
-   - possibility dynamically change the number of application instances
+   - possibility dynamically change the number of service instances
    - contains only dedicated service data
  - Cons:
    - a slight delay in network calls